-Breaking up Orlando is hard not matter what the situations.
+Breaking up Orlando is hard no matter what the situation is.
 I would have to say that if this question (How to know when to break up?) is even swimming around in your thoughts it’s probably your intuition knocking telling you that your not in alignment with your true self.
 First though we need to get a good definition of “true self”.

 If you can be honest enough to do that and look at this side of yourself without judgement then you have the strength and capability to tap into your true self.
 Until you can see that we are all a devil and angel at times, manipulative and yet giving and loving at times, you will always have a skewed sense of self and others.
 You will have black and white thinking, play the role of the victim or martyr.
 Always believing you are right and others are wrong.

 So back to this question.
 How to know when to break up?
 Well that depends now on the following factors:

 - Are you always the righteous victim being done wrong?